learning-zone/python-basics/README.md

 Well, this is because the list argument does not initialize to its default value ([]) every time we make a call to the function.
 Once we define the function, it creates a new list.
 Then, whenever we call it again without a list argument, it uses the same list.
 This is because it calculates the expressions in the default arguments when we define the function, not when we call it.

-Let's revise the Basis of Python Programming
+Let\'s revise the Basis of Python Programming

 <div align="right">
     <b><a href="#">↥ back to top</a></b>